T3ch-Alex/masm-template/README.md

 ---

 With this setup, you have a complete MASM Assembly development environment in VS Code, supporting x86 and x64 with integrated build, run, and debug.
-Happy hacking! 🚀

 # Assembly Project (Portuguese)